Jojo Rabbit: Plot

-Amidst several scenes where Rosie encourages JoJo to reconnect with his playful side and dance, gradually Rosie is revealed to be part of the German resistance to Nazism.
-Among her tasks is spreading anti-Nazi messages around town.
-One afternoon while she is out, the Gestapo come to investigate; Klenzendorf arrives and helps Jojo and Elsa deceive the Gestapo regarding Elsa's identity.
-Later, Jojo finds Rosie executed at a gallows in the public square.
-Devastated, he returns home and tries to stab Elsa before breaking down in tears.
-Elsa comforts him and also reveals that Jojo's lost father has been working against Hitler from abroad.
-Jojo's beliefs on Nazism quickly shift, and he starts seeing the regime's inhumanity.
-With no money, the pair starts scavenging food from waste bins around the city.
+Rosie is revealed to be part of the German resistance to Nazism, spreading anti-Nazi messages around town.
+The Gestapo come to investigate when she is away, and Klenzendorf helps deceive them about Elsa's identity.
+Later, Jojo finds Rosie has been hanged at the gallows in the public square, having been caught spreading the messages.
+Devastated, he tries to stab Elsa before breaking down in tears.
+She comforts him and reveals Jojo's lost father has been working against Hitler from abroad.
+Jojo's beliefs on Nazism quickly shift as he sees the regime's inhumanity.
+With no money, Jojo begins to scavenge food for them both from waste bins around the city.

-Following Hitler's suicide, the Allies initiate an offensive on Falkenheim.
-Weak in power, the civilian population, including the Jungvolk, is armed to battle.
-During the battle, Klenzendorf and Finkel fight in the battle wearing make up and special colorful uniforms they designed earlier in the movie.
-Torn and terrified, Jojo hides until it ends, with the Allies winning.
+Following the death of the real Hitler, Allied troops threaten to take Falkenheim by force.
+The civilian population and Jungvolk are pressed into combat service.
+Jojo hides until the battle ends with an Allied victory.
+As a Jungvolk, Jojo is seized by the Soviet Red Army alongside Klenzendorf, who comforts him over the death of Rosie, tells him to look after Elsa, and tears off his Jungvolk coat while calling him a Jew so the Soviets don't harm him.
+After saving Jojo, Klenzendorf is executed by firing squad.

-As a Jungvolk, he is seized by Soviet soldiers alongside Klenzendorf, who tells Jojo to look after Elsa and tears off Jojo's Jungvolk coat while calling him a Jew so that the soldiers do not harm him.
-Klenzendorf is then executed by firing squad.
-Fearing that Elsa will leave him alone now that she can be free, Jojo tells her Germany won the war.
-Recognizing her despair, he forges a letter from Nathan, claiming that he and Jojo have figured out a way to smuggle her to Paris.
+Fearing that Elsa will leave him, Jojo tells her Germany won the war.
+Recognizing her despair, he forges a letter from Nathan claiming that he and Jojo have figured how to smuggle her to Paris.
 Elsa confesses that Nathan died of tuberculosis the previous year.
-Jojo tells her he loves her, and she tells him she loves him as a brother.
-A disheveled Adolf angrily confronts Jojo for siding with Elsa, but Jojo kicks him out a window, forever banishing his toxic imaginary friend.
-Outside, Elsa sees American soldiers and realizes the truth, slapping Jojo in the face for lying.
-They then dance, now free.
+Jojo tells Elsa he loves her and she replies she loves him, as a brother.
+Adolf reappears, dishevelled and bearing a severe wound to the head.
+He confronts Jojo for siding with Elsa, but Jojo erases him by kicking him out of a window.
+Elsa sees American soldiers in the street, and slaps Jojo for lying, before they dance in celebration of their newfound freedom.